dpk5e7/weather-dashboard/README.md

 ## Description

-This is a weather dashboad application that allows a user to to search for a location's weather data.
+This is a weather dashboard application that allows a user to to search for a location's weather data.

 The [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) is used to retrieve weather data for cities.

+The [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static/overview) was used to pull up a map of the city.

 ### User Story

 ```
 AS A traveler
 I WANT to see the weather outlook for multiple cities
-SO THAT I can plan a trip accordingl
+SO THAT I can plan a trip accordingly
 ```

 ### Acceptance Criteria